InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 ### Domains array

 Vendors MUST publish the domains they use for collecting and processing personal data in the context of their TCF registration.
-This may include domains used for the delivery of assets, such as image hosting URLs, or ad delivery servers where a client-side network call necessarily involves the automatic transmission of information that can be considered personal data under the GDPR.
+Vendors MUST publish the domains they use for collecting and processing personal data in the context of their TCF registration.
+This may include domains that are not used for storing and/or accessing information on users' devices (e.g. domains used for the delivery of assets, such as image hosting URLs, or ad delivery servers where a client-side network call necessarily involves the automatic transmission of information that can be considered personal data under the GDPR).
+Vendors MUST NOT include Publishers’ delegated domains or subdomains they may use.

 Vendors MUST NOT include Publishers’ delegated domains or subdomains they may use.

 <table>